Broadway legend Stephen Sondheim dies, aged 91 | DW | 27.11.2021

 Widely recognized as having revolutionized American musical theater, Sondheim was best known for "West Side Story" and "Sweeney Todd."
 Frank Sinatra and Judy Collins sang versions of his hit song, "Send in the Clowns."

-Sondheim wrote the lyrics to Leonard Bernstein's score for "West Side Story," inspired by William Shakespeare's "Romeo and Juliet"
+Sondheim wrote the lyrics to Leonard Bernstein's score for 'West Side Story,' inspired by Shakespeare's 'Romeo and Juliet'

 Broadway composer and lyricist Stephen Sondheim died early Friday at the age of 91, his publicist said.